Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 Amy, one of our readers, recommends 87th Street between Broadway and West End Avenue: "The whole block gets decked out, brownstone to brownstone!"

-One of our contributors who lives in the neighborhood says, 90th Street between Columbus and Amsterdam Avenues is also a good bet and less busy.
+One of our contributors, who lives in the neighborhood, says 90th Street between Columbus and Amsterdam Avenues is also a good bet and less busy.

-Ani says that "95th Street between Columbus Avenue and Central Park West is closed to traffic and all the brownstones are decked out and hand out candy.
+Ani says "95th Street between Columbus Avenue and Central Park West is closed to traffic and all the brownstones are decked out and hand out candy.
 Lots of fun!"

 Where to Trick-or-Treat on the Upper East Side